rollup/plugins/packages/commonjs/README.md

 Type: `string | string[]`<br>
 Default: `null`

-A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should _ignore_.
+A [picomatch pattern](https://github.com/micromatch/picomatch), or array of patterns, which specifies the files in the build the plugin should _ignore_.
 By default, all files with extensions other than those in `extensions` or `".cjs"` are ignored, but you can exclude additional files.
 See also the `include` option.

 ### `include`

 Type: `string | string[]`<br>
 Default: `null`

-A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files in the build the plugin should operate on.
+A [picomatch pattern](https://github.com/micromatch/picomatch), or array of patterns, which specifies the files in the build the plugin should operate on.
 By default, all files with extension `".cjs"` or those in `extensions` are included, but you can narrow this list by only including specific files.
 These files will be analyzed and transpiled if either the analysis does not find ES module specific statements or `transformMixedEsModules` is `true`.

 ### `extensions`